-Alongside sight-seeing and trying local foods, I’m also a big fan of finding out more about the histories of a place I’m travelling to.
+Alongside sightseeing and trying local foods, we’re also big fans of finding out more about the histories of a place we’re travelling to.
 The Temple Bar in Dublin was no exception.
-My thoughts were: why is The Temple Bar so goddamn famous?
-Well, here I am to reveal all.

 Temple Bar: The Local Area

-If you want to see their extensive whiskey collection first-hand, then head to 47/48 Temple Bar in Dublin.
+If you want to see the Temple Bar’s extensive whisky collection first-hand, then head to 47/48 Temple Bar in Dublin.

 What do you think?
 Would you visit The Temple Bar?
 Do you know of any other fascinating histories about it?
-Let me know in the comments…
+Let us know in the comments…

 Did you find this interesting?
 Share the love!